 In application to active microwave remote sensing, the counterwise RL (left-hand circularly polarized transmitting and right-hand circularly polarized receiving) and LR polarized bistatic scattering are generally stronger than the likewise LL and RR ones, respectively.
 In this paper, we investigate the circularly polarized propagation over terrain profile at 1.575 GHz and 900 MHz in application to wireless communication.
-Completely different from common sense in remote sensing, however, numerical simulations show that field strengths for likewise polarizations is larger than those for counterwise polarizations.
+Completely different from common sense in remote sensing, however, numerical simulations show that field strengths for likewise polarizations are larger than those for counterwise polarizations.
 For further verification, circularly polarized bistatic scattering from terrain is also provided, which is consistent with previous conclusion that the counterwise LR polarized one is larger.
 Physical mechanism of such a contradictory behavior is explicated by local Fresnel reflections, and physical insights are offered for terrain propagation of circular polarizations.
-It is suggested that the likewise configuration is adopted in wireless communication, although the counterwise is adopted in microwave remote sensing.
+It is suggested that the likewise configuration be adopted in wireless communication, although the counterwise is adopted in microwave remote sensing.

 A triple band artificial magnetic conductor (AMC) featuring zero reflection phase at 1.18 GHz, 1.59 GHz, and 2.45 GHz is designed and modeled.
 A square patch is used to achieve the first resonance.
 The other two resonance frequencies are generated by two square slots inserted in the first patch.
 All the three resonant frequencies are adjusted independently of each other and easily predicted by the developed analytical model.
 A good agreement between electromagnetic simulation and analytical results is obtained with a resonance frequency shift lower than 120 MHz.